bbauska/Coursera-Bootstrap/README.md

-Going to the web page, you can now see that we have added in a checkbox along with a label here and notice that this label is in bold because of the use of the \"strong\" tag there, and we did offset-md-2.
+Going to the web page, you can now see that we have added in a checkbox along with a label here and notice that this label is in bold because of the use of the "strong" tag there, and we did offset-md-2.
 So that\'s why we push this checkbox all the way here.

 This doesn\'t have a label here but instead this is pushed right here,